-Developer: Reckoner Industries Publisher: The Iterative Collective Genre: Puzzle, Logic, Simulation, Automation, Indie Release Date: 23 Sep 2021 Reviewed on: PC/Windows Available on: PC/Windows Link: Steam Gameplay Video: Youtube Copy was provided by the developer.
+Developer: Reckoner Industries Publisher: The Iterative Collective Genre: Puzzle, Logic, Simulation, Automation, Indie Release Date: 23 Sep 2021 Reviewed on: PC/Windows Available on: PC/Windows Link: Steam Gameplay Video: Youtube Review copy was provided.

 Set in a dystopian post-apocalyptic future where everyone’s machines stopped working years ago, computers, appliances, generators, every electronic device died, and no one knows why.
 Entire cities, getting dark without power leaving the people scrambling, trying to figure out what went wrong.

 You were born after it happened, and you get to help build and restore everything from scratch putting the pieces back in the right way.
 For that, you will need to build more space for your community, and for this reason, you need to revive a camp.
 You’ll be getting orders and instructions on how to proceed through a radio from Miriam, and during your ventures, you’ll get introduced to others like you in different camps or visitors to your own that have the same objective.